GrahamDumpleton/mod_wsgi/docs/user-guides/processes-and-threading.rst

 'prefork' MPM which can be used on UNIX systems is the 'worker' MPM.

-If you are unsure which MPM is built into Apache, it can be determined by running the Apache web server executable with the '-V' option.
+If you are unsure which MPM is built into Apache, it can be determined by running the Apache web server executable with the ``-V`` option.
 The output from running the web server executable with this option will be information about how it was configured when built::